pjreddie/darknet/README.md

   * **9002** - iteration number (number of batch)
   * **0.060730 avg** - average loss (error) - **the lower, the better**

-  When you see that average loss **0.060730 avg** enough low at many iterations and no longer decreases then you should stop training.
+  When you see that average loss **0.xxxxxx avg** no longer decreases at many iterations then you should stop training.

 2. Once training is stopped, you should take some of last `.weights`-files from `darknet\build\darknet\x64\backup` and choose the best of them: